-In the Ordinance, the City, acting by and through the Board (who has accepted such responsibility by resolution of the Board adopted on May 27, 2020) made the agreement described below for the benefit of the owners and Beneficial Owners of the Bonds.
-The City is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
-Under the agreement, the Board, on behalf of the City, will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the MSRB through its EMMA System, where such information will be available to the general public, free of charge, through an internet website at www.emma.msrb.org.
+In the Ordinance, the City, acting by and through the Board (who has accepted such responsibility by a resolution of the Board adopted on August 30, 2021), made the agreements described below for the benefit of the owners and Beneficial Owners of the Bonds.
+The City, is required to observe the agreements for so long as it remains obligated to advance funds to pay the Bonds.
+Under the agreements, the Board, on behalf of the City, will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the MSRB through its EMMA System, where such information will be available to the general public, free of charge, through an internet website at www.emma.msrb.org.